17th (evening of) 18 & 19th November 2017

 Listening to signals

 This is a single, stand-alone module.
-It will be taught by Solihin Thom, the founder of InnerDialogue and Janet March, a psychotherapist.
+It will be taught by Solihin Thom, the founder of InnerDialogue and Janet Richmond, a psychotherapist.

 The purpose of the workshop: